cahakgeorge/AndroidToastLib/README.md

 # AndroidToastLib
-A wrapper for showing android-native Toast message
+A wrapper for android-native Toast message